ColbyStatSvyRsch/surveyCV/README.md

 ## *Stat* paper

 We include R code to reproduce figures for our *Stat* submission.

-Scripts for the PPI and NSFG examples are in the `data-raw` folder.
-We cannot share the proprietary PPI dataset, but instructions for preprocessing the NSFG data are in the same folder in the `NSFG_data.R` script.
-Simulations are in the `plots-for-Stat-paper` vignette.
+Scripts for the PPI and NSFG examples are in the `data-raw` folder, in the `PPI_Zambia_plot.R` and `NSFG_plot.R` scripts.
+We cannot share the proprietary PPI dataset, but the preprocessed NSFG dataset is included in the package as `NSFG_data`, and instructions for preprocessing the NSFG data are in the same folder in the `NSFG_data.R` script.

+Simulation code is in the `plots-for-Stat-paper` vignette.

 ## Authors